 AID DIRECT FORUM

-Through our online forum, members can get advice and information from other members and access non-physician professionals who may assist with starting, converting, or maintaining a direct care medical practice.
-We have gotten the forum started with some important discussion points directly from our planning meeting.
-Join the conversations and/or add your own.
+Through our online forum, members can get advice and information from other members and access non-physician professionals who may assist with starting, converting, or maintaining a direct-care medical practice.
+Please join the conversation.

 Steve Twedt - January 20, 2020